luanpotter/jquery-numeric-field/README.md

 Forking?
 ======
-To use it for yourself, you need to change the following files:
+To use it for yourself, you need to change the file config.sh to setup your github username, name and email.